In this post, I have prepared a Florence 3-day itinerary with everything you can see and enjoy to the fullest.

-If you continue along the street “Via del Calzaiuoli”, you reach Piazza della Signoria, where you will find Palazzo Vecchio and Galeria degli Uffizi.
+If you continue along Via del Calzaiuoli, you will reach Piazza Della Signoria, where the Palazzo Vecchio and the Uffizi Gallery are located.

-In Piazza della Signoria, you will find a lot of masterpieces, of which many are original.
-You can see, the fountain of Neptune (1563-1575), the equestrian monument of Cosme I. The figures of the steps of Palazzo Vecchio are almost all replicas.
+In Piazza della Signoria, you’ll find a wealth of masterpieces, many of which are original.
+You will be able to see the Fountain of Neptune (1563-1575), the equestrian monument of Cosimo I.

 Palazzo Vecchio, Florence

-Entering Palazzo Vecchio and seeing the Cinquecento Lounge and climbing the tower and taking a look at the city, it’s spectacular.
-It is a rather short visit and totally recommended.
+Entering the Palazzo Vecchio and seeing the Salon Dei Cinquecento, climbing the tower, and taking a look at the city, is spectacular.
+It is a fairly short visit and totally recommended.

 The Gallery degli Uffizi

-For me it’s a must visit.
-When I was there, you could have the aperitif (in the afternoon) on the terrace and visit some rooms, for 15€ included a drinks, foods and entrance to the rooms.
+For me it is a must visit.
+When I was there, you could have an aperitif (in the afternoon) on the terrace and visit some rooms; for €15 it included a drink, food and entrance to the rooms.

 The Ponte Vecchio